c2mon/c2mon/docs/docs/user-guide/client-api/data-subscription.md

+---
+layout:   post
-# Data subscription
+title:    Data subscription

-Learn how to subscribe to your data with the C2MON Client API.
+Summary:  Learn how to subscribe to your data with the C2MON Client API.
 ---

 > **Please note!**